 In my example, I used Azure Pipelines to perform all the tasks required to test, build and publish the module.

-If you check the pipeline configuration in ‘azure-pipelines.yml’ file, you might see that continuous integration is pretty straightforward.
+If you check the pipeline configuration in the ‘azure-pipelines.yml’ file, you might see that continuous integration is pretty straightforward.
 The pipeline steps just invoke specific tasks, which are already defined in the build script.
-This allows you to keep build and pipeline logic separate from each other and easier to maintain.
+This allows you to keep build and pipeline logic separate from each other and makes it easier to maintain.

 As PowerShell script modules don’t require compilation into binary format, for the sake of pipeline run time, I perform all tests and code quality checks first and then assemble the module package itself.
 If the project doesn’t pass the tests, there is no need to waste time producing a build.
 Basically, the test stage contains all the quality build gates: no failing tests, no PSScriptAnalyzer rule violations, acceptable code coverage level.
 All test results are published as artifacts and can be evaluated on the build results page.